Ready to unlock new revenue heights with pay per click advertising? Want to elevate your online ads and reach new audiences?

 First, you create a keyword list, then Google will optimise your display ads to appear on sites relevant to those keywords.

 You will end up appearing on websites you may not have otherwise considered.
-However, you will need to keep a close eye on the list of sites to check it's hitting the mark.
+However, you will need to keep a close eye on the list of sites to check if your ads are hitting the mark.

 Select from an existing list of page topics and your ads will only display on pages about that topic.